oerc0122/MDANSE/Doc/pages/R_notation.rst

 .. _notation:

-Frequently used symbols and notations
+Frequently Used Symbols and Notations
 =====================================

 ======================== ===============